antirez/disque-module/README.md

 Community: how to get help and how to help
 ===

-Get in touch with us in one of the following ways:
+Get in touch with us:

-1. Post on [Stack Overflow](http://stackoverflow.com) using the `disque` tag.
-This is the preferred method to get general help about Disque: other users will easily find previous questions so we can incrementally build a knowledge base.
-2. Join the `#disque` IRC channel at **irc.freenode.net**.
-3. Create an Issue or Pull request if your question or issue is about the Disque implementation itself.
+1. Create an issue in the Github repository.
+2. Ping `@antirez` on Twitter.

 Thanks
 ===

 I would like to say thank you to the following persons and companies.

+* Redis labs, for accepting Disque as module as part of the Redis 6 roadmap.
-* Pivotal, for allowing me to work on Disque, most in my spare time, but sometimes during work hours.
+* Pivotal, for allowing me to work on the original version of Disque, four years ago, most in my spare time, but sometimes during work hours.
 Moreover Pivotal agreed to leave the copyright of the code to me.
 This is very generous.
 Thanks Pivotal!
 * Michel Martens and Damian Janowski for providing early feedback about Disque while the project was still private.
 * Everybody who is already writing client libraries, sending pull requests, creating issues in order to move this forward from alpha to something actually usable.